National Hazing Prevention Week

 Campus Events:

-• We are bringing in Michelle Guobadia as a speaker to help discuss the topic.
-They will be presenting on strategies and open a conversation on how to address hazing through anecdotes and stories
+• As part of our National Hazing Prevention Week (NHPW) programming, we are bringing Carol King as a speaker to help discuss the topic.
+She will be presenting on strategies and open a conversation on how to address hazing through anecdotes and stories.

 • *Required for second year members.